 - Optional registration packages that include an AKC collar tag with 24/7 lifetime recovery services, a three-generation AKC pedigree, a one-year subscription to AKC Family Dog magazine, and a dog care and training video.

-- A Complimentary 60-Day Trial of AKC Pet Insurance*, for newly registered puppies.
+- 30 days of pet insurance coverage with AKC Pet Insurance*, for newly registered puppies.
 Details about this special benefit will be sent to you shortly after registration.

 - A certificate for a complimentary first veterinary office visit.
 Submit your e-mail address when registering your new puppy and the AKC will e-mail you a certificate for a complimentary first veterinary office visit along with a list of participating veterinarians.